sbarot01/thebrain/README.md

 ## 👤 About

 Built by Sagar — exploring agentic AI system design as a pathway into AI Product roles.
+- Background in Electrical Engineering and currently in advisory at KPMG
+- Self-taught builder
-Background in [your current field], self-taught builder, shipped multiple household apps before this project.
+- Shipped multiple household apps before this project.